 For intrauterine insemination to be effective, the woman must have normal ovulation, open fallopian tubes, and a normal uterine cavity.
 Ovulation induction with fertility drugs may be indicated for women with ovulatory disorders.
 The sperm of the male partner, or donor, is analyzed beforehand to determine count, motility (movement) and morphology (shape and size).

 If you are interested in learning more about ovulation induction or intrauterine insemination (IUI), contact (AZARH).
-We have three locations — Scottsdale, Chandler, and Glendale — we also provide comprehensive diagnostic evaluations and other female and male factor infertility treatments.
+We have multiple locations — Phoenix and Gilbert — we also provide comprehensive diagnostic evaluations and other female and male factor infertility treatments.